 Since 1992 Feod Group has provided full legal support for the relocation to the EU:

 According to the Treaty of Lisbon which came into force on the 1st of December, 2009 the European Union shares competence in migration policy which is a part of a boarder policy area – freedom, security, justice.
-This policy aims to establish a framework for legal migration, taking fully into account the importance of integration of third-country nationals into host societies.
-The EU legal migration cover the conditions of entry and residence for certain categories of immigrants.
+This policy aims to establish a framework for legal migration, taking into account the importance of integration of third-country nationals into host societies.
+The EU legal migration covers the conditions of entry and residence for certain categories of immigrants.

 Note: the third-country national is any person who is not a citizen of one of the Member States of the European Union, European Economic Area or Switzerland.

 - EU Blue Card